tomhartke/transformer-modifications/Modified-transformers/Attention alteration based on attention structure/Change embedding based on based on attention structure/README.md

 # Change embedding based on attention structure (shift and scale)

+## Implementation:
 For this, you have to update the Block, and CausalSelfAttention classes.
 You also have to add the MLP_loc class, which is a slightly altered MLP layer.

+## Comments:

-This one is a bit more complicated.
+This implementation is a bit more complicated.
 It computes the attention positional information for all the heads for a given token.
 Then it feeds that into an MLP to generate vectors of size n_emb.
-One vector gates the original data from the attention layer in the transformer.
+One vector gates the original data from this attention layer before it gets fed into the MLP.
 The other vector adds a bias to the MLP input.

-Final result doesn't help.
+Final result is that this doesn't help.